Team Building and Conflict Resolution- Individual Session

-Series Dates and Topics:
+Series Topics and Dates:

-• Culturally Responsive Supervision- Wed June 11th 2025
+• Culturally Responsive Supervision- Wednesday June 10th

 Join us as we take a deep look at the many aspects that make up our identities and how they impact our leadership, our organizations and the people we serve.
 Improve our skills in having conversations about our differences in a way that encourages learning and growth while building intersectional resilience.
 We will strengthen our ability to have important dialogues, navigate predictable tensions and avoid pitfalls that lead to disconnection.
 This session helps supervisors cultivate trusting, creative and connected diverse working relationships.